-- 2. Configures a jaxws:endpoint that defines a service and its corresponding endpoints.
-The jaxws:endpoint element has the following properties: - i. id-sets the endpoint name or id. - ii. implementor-specifies the implementation object used by the service endpoints.
-In this case, the configuration file references the SOAPServiceImpl bean, which is defined later in the configuration file (see 3 below). - iii. address-specifies the address of the endpoint as defined in the WSDL file that defines service that is being deployed.
-In this case, http://localhost:9000/SoapContext/SoapPort, which is specified in wsdl:service element in the hello_world.wsdl file (see iv below for more detail on hello world.wsdl).
+- 1. The Spring <beans> element is required at the beginning of every Artix Java configuration file.
+It is the only Spring element that you need to be familiar with. - Configures a jaxws:endpoint that defines a service and its corresponding endpoints.
+The jaxws:endpoint element has the following properties: - i. id-sets the endpoint name or id. - implementor-specifies the implementation object used by the service endpoints.
+In this case, the configuration file references the SOAPServiceImpl bean, which is defined later in the configuration file (see 4 below).

-- iv. wsdllocation-specifies the WSDL file that contains the service definition.
-The WSDL file location is relative to the web-inf/wsdl directory in the WAR file.
-If you want to look at the hello_world.wsdl file used in this example, you can find a copy of it in the ArtixInstallDir/java/samples/spring_container/ hello world/wsdl directory. - v. endpointName-specifies the name of port on which the service will run.
+- iii. address-specifies the address of the endpoint as defined in the WSDL file that defines service that is being deployed.
+In this case, http://localhost:9000/SoapContext/SoapPort, which is specified in wsdl:service element in the hello_world.wsdl file (see iv below for more detail on hello_world.wsdl). - iv. wsdllocation-specifies the WSDL file that contains the service definition.
+The WSDL file location is relative to the WEB-INF/wsdl directory in the WAR file.
+If you want to look at the hello_world.wsdl file used in this example, you can find a copy of it in the

+ArtixInstallDir/java/samples/basic/wsdl_first/wsdl directory.

+- v. endpointName-specifies the name of port on which the service will run.
 This value is taken from the WSDL file that defines the service that is being deployed.
 In this example, the value shown is taken from the hello_world.wsdl file.
 See the wsdl:port element in that file. - vi. serviceName-specifies the name of service.
 This value is taken from the WSDL file that defines the service that is being deployed.
 In this example, the value shown is taken from the hello world.wsdl file.
 See the wsdl:service element in that file. - vii. xmlns:e-specifies the namespace of the port.
 This value is taken from the WSDL file that defines the service that is being deployed.
 In this example, the value shown is taken from the hello_world.wsdl file.
 See the targetNamespace element in that file. - viii. xmlns:s-specifies the namespace of the service.
 This value is taken from the WSDL file that defines the service that is being deployed.
 In this example, the value shown is taken from the hello_world.wsdl file.
 See the targetNamespace property in the wsdl:definitions element in that file.